Bologna: Education

 In the Napoleonic era, the headquarters of the university were moved to their present location on Via Zamboni, in the northeastern sector of the city centre.
 Today, the university's 11 schools, 33 departments, and 93 libraries are spread across the city and include four subsidiary campuses in nearby Cesena, Forlì, Ravenna, and Rimini.
 Noteworthy students present at the university in centuries past included Dante, Petrarch, Thomas Becket, Pope Nicholas V, Erasmus of Rotterdam, Peter Martyr Vermigli, and Copernicus.
 Laura Bassi, appointed in 1732, became the first woman to officially teach at a university in Europe.
 In more recent history, Luigi Galvani, the discoverer of bioelectromagnetics, and Guglielmo Marconi, the pioneer of radio technology, also worked at the university.
 The University of Bologna remains one of the most respected and dynamic post-secondary educational institutions in Italy.
 To this day, Bologna is still very much a university town, with over 80,000 enrolled students in 2015.
 This community includes a great number of Erasmus, Socrates, and overseas students.
 The university's botanical garden, the Orto Botanico dell'Università di Bologna, was established in 1568; it is the fourth oldest in Europe.

 Johns Hopkins University maintains its Bologna Center in the city, which hosts one of the overseas campuses of the School of Advanced International Studies (SAIS).
 SAIS Bologna was founded in 1955 as the first campus of a US post-graduate school to open in Europe.
 It was inspired by Marshall Plan efforts to build a cultural bridge between America and Europe.
 Today, the Bologna Center also hosts the Associazione italo-americana "Luciano Finelli", which supports cross-cultural awareness and exchange between Italy and the United States.

+The Eastern College Consortium (E.C.Co.), comprising Vassar College, Wellesley College, and Wesleyan University, offers a study abroad program in the city in association with the University of Bologna.
 Dickinson College, Indiana University, Brown University, and the University of California also have campuses or antennas in the city.

 In addition, Bologna hosts a music school, Conservatorio Giovanni Battista Martini, established in 1804, and an art school, Accademia di Belle Arti di Bologna, founded in 1802.
 Both institutions were born as part of the reforms introduced by Napoleon Bonaparte.